MaxAlex/accessive/docs/source/index.rst

 .. note::

    This project is under active development.
+If you have any questions, comments, or suggestions, email me at `max@alexander.bio <mailto:max@alexander.bio>`_.

 Contents
 --------